dleeftink/observable-node-codespace/README.md

 ## Create a new dashboard

-You can create new dashboards (sub-repositories) as follows:
+You can create new dashboards ('sub-repositories') as follows:

 1. Navigate to the `Terminal` and `cd` to the `/workspace/observable-codespace` directory if not already there.